rss logo

 Creating a new SSID

-To avoid that users suffer a network loss we need to make two Wi-Fi networks cohabit.
-The old one («STD_ROCKS_OLD» in the diagram below) whose password we want to replace and the new one («STD_ROCKS_NEW» in the diagram below) on which the new password will be associated.
-Once all users have migrated to the new network, the old one can be deleted.
+To prevent users from being cut off the network, we need to make two Wi-Fi networks coexist.
+The old one: «STD_ROCKS_OLD»; in the diagram below; whose password we want to replace, and the new one: «STD_ROCKS_NEW»; in the diagram below; on which the new password will be associated.
+Once all users have been migrated to the new network, the old one can be deleted.

 group of computers with two wifi